How do I cope with moving away from all of my friends and family?

 Hi Chuck,

 First of all, this is a brave step to reach out for help.
 You are not alone in the concern about leaving old friends behind and making new ones in a different setting.
-It is also brave to move over 1000 miles away from friends and family.
+It is also brave to move over 1000 miles away to a new city from close friends and family members.
 I'm not sure of the circumstances-school, work, family, relationship etc.- but it will be quite the adventure.
-It is understandable that you would be worried about leaving behind loved ones and starting fresh at a brand new place.
+It is understandable that you would be worried about leaving behind loved ones and starting fresh at a brand new place with a new job and a new life.

 I also recommend setting up ways to keep in contact with your current friends as they seem very important to you.
 Even hundreds of miles away, they can still be helpful and supportive of you as you adjust to the new setting.
-You can do fun things such as write letters, plan online movie watch parties, face-timing, sending gifts, etc. With moving to a different place, perhaps it is a place where friends or family will want to come visit at sometime down the line.
+You can do fun things with a friend or family member to stay connected in long distance relationships, such as write letters, plan online movie watch parties, face-timing or video calls, sending gifts, etc. With moving to a different place, perhaps it is a place where friends or family will want to come visit at sometime down the line.
 You can also make arrangements to go back and visit them for holidays and other special events.
 Maybe not look at it as leaving so many people behind, but accepting the challenge of finding creative ways to keep them in your life and support system even from long distance.

-In addition, there are a few process questions I would encourage you to consider as you work through moving so many miles away and getting adjusted to a new setting.
+In addition, there are a few process questions I would encourage you to consider as you work through moving so many miles away and getting adjusted to a new setting while dealing with so much stress.

 -Remind yourself of your purpose for moving in the first place.
 There must be a good reason/goal/opportunity.
 How can you make the sacrifices for this move not be in vain?